xinkaichen97/fraud-detection-streaming/README.md

-# Real-Time Fraud Detection System
+# Cerberus: Real-Time Fraud Detection System

 A production-grade streaming fraud detection pipeline that processes transactions in real-time with sub-10ms latency.
 Built with Kafka, Feast feature store, and XGBoost for high-performance ML inference.